pravinchandankhede/pravinchandankhede.github.io/_posts/2025-01-06-RateLimiter.md

 - **Anomaly Detection**: Use statistical models or ML to detect unusual usage patterns.

 ## Advanced Topics in API Rate Limiting

+Below are some of the things that you would like to consider while designing your API rate limiting.

 | **Topic**                        | **Description**                                                                                                                                     | **Best Practices / Mitigation**                                                                 |
 |----------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|